Automattic/isolated-block-editor/README.md

 - [P2](https://wordpress.com/p2/) - WordPress as a collaborative workspace (coming soon for self-hosted)
 - Editor Block - a block that allows an editor to be added to a page (coming soon)

+Do you use this in your own project?
+Let us know!

 ## Why would I use this?

 Gutenberg already provides a playground which allows it to be used outside of WordPress.
 This is actually used as the basis for the Isolated Block Editor.